pranay-pathania/pranay-pathania/README.md

 <br>

 **Some points about me regarding communication**:
-1. I am fluent in English and Hindi (and a bit of Japanese).
+1. I am fluent in English and Hindi (I am also learning Japanese).

 <br>